adamfhiy/chicago/README.md

 Vehicles ranked by total tips over the last three months in the data, restricted to Credit Card and Mobile payments.

+The top 100 took $406,165 in tips across 59,234 trips, at a 21.53% tip rate.

 **Assumption on wording.** The question says "tip earners" but clarifies "earn more money than others".
 Tips are taken as the money in question, so the ranking is on total tips.
-Total fare revenue is reported alongside so the list can be re-ranked on gross earnings if the other reading was intended.

-**Cash is excluded** because 69.5 million cash trips would enter the ranking contributing nothing, turning the leaderboard into a measure of payment mix.
+**Cash is excluded** because it is 54.77% of trips and records no tips at all.
+Including it would rank vehicles on payment mix rather than on tipping.

-**Tip rate and tips per trip are reported alongside** the total.
-Total tips tracks trip count closely, so the raw leaderboard is closer to "busiest vehicles" than "best tipped".
-The rate columns make a quieter but better tipped vehicle visible.
+**Tip rate and trips are reported alongside** the total, because total tips tracks trip count closely.
+The raw leaderboard is therefore closer to "busiest vehicles" than "best tipped", and the rate column makes a quieter but better tipped vehicle visible.

 ---